FaisalAli91/FaisalAli91.github.io/index.md

 ## Hello!
 Welcome to Faisal Ali's Data Portfolio

-Telling stories with data is at the core of the data journalists profession.
-Compiled here are collection of my data visualizations created using python and D3.
+I am a data analyst and journalist with a passion for telling stories with numbers, words, graphs and photography.
+Below are some of my data visualization projects.

 ### 1. [The Trump Mind Map](https://github.com/FaisalAli91/Trump_Tweets_proj/blob/main/Trump_tweets_git.ipynb)